openobserve/openobserve-docs/docs/docs/user-guide/alerts/destinations.md

 # Alerts - destinations

 Alert destinations help user configure destinations for alerts.
-A dstination can be used in multiple alerts.
+Once created, a destination can be used in multiple alerts.

 To navigate to destinations in ZincObserve , select preferred organization using organization selection control, then click on ![Alerts](../../images/alert_menu.jpg) menu , which will take one to alerts module , click on Destinations menu in left sub-navigation.
 The screen lists all destinations for selected organization.